Are you wondering what makes your cat cuddle with you at night or love to sleep in your lap?

 Some cats are more independent than others and might demonstrate their love in different ways.

-What do you think about these reasons why cats cuddle with you?
+What do you think about these reasons why do cats like to cuddle with you?
 What are your thoughts on the matter?
 Share them with us in the comment section.

 Olfa knows how to get things done and has a keen business sense that others admire.
 She’s always on the go, coming up with new ideas!
 Her ability to anticipate the needs of her readers and deliver information that they want is what makes CatVills such a success.
 She loves cuddling her cat Picaciu.
 He is her inspiration.